Categorical properties and homological conjectures for bounded extensions of algebras: Abstract

-An extension $B\subset A$ of finite dimensional algebras is bounded if the $B$-$B$-bimodule $A/B$ is $B$-tensor nilpotent, its projective dimension is finite and $\Tor_i^B(A/B, (A/B)^{\otimes_B j})=0$ for all $i, j\geq 1$.
+Following Cibils, Lanzilotta, Marcos, and Solotar, an extension $B\subset A$ of finite dimensional algebras is bounded if the $B$-$B$-bimodule $A/B$ is $B$-tensor nilpotent, its projective dimension is finite and $\Tor_i^B(A/B, (A/B)^{\otimes_B j})=0$ for all $i, j\geq 1$.
 We show that for a bounded extension $B\subset A$, the algebras $A$ and $B$ are singularly equivalent of Morita type with level.
-Additively, under some conditions, their stable categories of Gorenstein projective modules and Gorenstein defect categories are equivalent, respectively.
-Some homological conjectures are also investigated for bounded extensions, including Auslander-Reiten conjecture, finististic dimension conjecture, Fg condition, Han's conjecture, and Keller's conjecture.
+Additionally, under mild conditions, their stable categories of Gorenstein projective modules and Gorenstein defect categories are equivalent, respectively.
+Some homological conjectures are also investigated for bounded extensions, including Auslander-Reiten conjecture, finitistic dimension conjecture, Fg condition, Han's conjecture, and Keller's conjecture.
 Applications to trivial extensions and triangular matrix algebras are given.

-In course of proofs, we give some handy criteria for a functor between module categories induces triangle functors between stable categories of Gorenstein projective modules and Gorenstein defect categories, which generalise some known criteria and hence, might be of independent interest.
+In course of proof, we give some handy criteria for a functor between module categories to induce triangle functors between stable categories of Gorenstein projective modules and Gorenstein defect categories, which generalise some known criteria, and hence might be of independent interest.

 \subjclass[2010]{ 16E35 16E30 16E40 16E65 16G50 16D20 }

 \keywords{Gorenstein defect category; Homological conjecture; Ring extension; Singular equivalence of Morita type with level; Singularity category.\\ \text{ } *Corresponding author}